daderidd/daderidd.github.io/_pages/about.md

 Through my roles at the University of Geneva and EPFL I have also had the chance to consult with various organisations about a wide range of topics which gave me experience in understanding needs, tailoring approaches, and creating value.
 I have also consolidated my ability to rigorously manage deadlines and budgets while sharpening my communication skills to share complex results accurately and convincingly, both in writing and orally.
+Here is a selection of consulting projects I have carried out to completion:

+- Successfully identified high-risk populations (vulnerable and poorly vaccinated) in the canton of Geneva to enable the Direction Générale de la Santé (DGS) to optimize the canton's vaccination strategy during the height of the COVID-19 pandemic.
+- In a project with the Fondation genevoise pour le dépistage du cancer,  I identified disparities in screening participation and provided insights into the determinants of participation, leading to a strategic reassessment of their future communications and partnerships.
+- Spearheaded a consulting project analyzing citizen subsidies in the canton of Vaud, Switzerland, including identifying the distribution of recipients, assessing regional disparities in utilization, and creating scenarios to optimize social service center locations.
+- Conducted a comprehensive territorial health diagnosis for the commune of Plan-les-Ouates (Geneva, CH), delivering a prioritized list of healthcare services for inclusion in the planning of a future healthcare center, strategically aligning with demographic trends to anticipate community needs.

 ## Background and history